-The thermostat is properly installed and the unit responded to the basic controls.
-This is a programmable device with options for automatic temperature settings (up and down).
-Testing the automatic operations of this thermostat is beyond the scope of this inspection.
+DUCTS The ducts are constructed out of sheet metal and flex duct.
+The ducts are properly a programmable device with options for automatic temperature settings (up and down).
+Testing the automatic operations of this thermostat is beyond the scope of this functional.
+This type of furnace should be serviced annually.